DataDog/hiring-engineers/answers.md

 Services act as “building blocks” that utilize microservice architectures.
 A service can group together endpoints, and is usually named after a specific business action.
 A resource is an action given to a service (e.g. query to a database or an endpoint.

 ### Final Question
 Datadog can be used in many different ways.
-For example, it can be utilized to organize IoT devices within businesses such as a bar.
-The devices can collect metrics such as inventory, capacity, sales.
-It is even possible to integrate AWS services such as Amazon QuickSight to utilize machine learning and predict future events such as peak sales.
+For example, it can be utilized to organize IoT devices within businesses such as a local bar.
+The devices can collect metrics such as inventory, capacity, and even other metrics such as sales.
+It is even possible to integrate AWS services such as Amazon SageMaker to utilize machine learning and predict future events such as peak sales.

 Datadog can also be used to monitor hardware usage for devices such as CPU and memory.
 This would be useful for organizations that rely on devices that need to run constantly.
 For example, a company that makes predictions on weather patterns may rely on devices that are outdoors and record specific data.
 Datadog can help visualize the system's levels and alert if it goes above/below a specific threshold.